-- The U.S. private sector in Brazil has also actively assisted Brazil through a series of initiatives totaling approximately US $ 40.5 million (approximately R$ 210 million).
+- The U.S. private sector in Brazil has also actively assisted Brazil through a series of initiatives totaling over US$ 57 million (approximately R$ 315 million).

-- The U.S. Embassy and Consulates have worked through strategic partnerships with the American Chamber of Commerce, Mais Unidos to help coordinate and channel these initiatives to assist those who most need the assistance.
+- The U.S. Embassy and Consulates have worked through strategic partnerships with the American Chamber of Commerce and the +Unidos Group to help coordinate and channel these initiatives to assist those who most need the assistance.

 - These initiatives will also mobilize private sector resources and will include low interest micro-credits to help small businesses to maintain operations and jobs over the coming year, and training for employment that help families maintain their incomes.